Introduction to qFALL

 Number Theoretic Transform (NTT)

 The NTT for quotient rings of polynomials often finds specific application in lattice-based cryptography.
-We do not give a complete introduction here, so for those unfamiliar with the NTT transform, this section is likely not fully understandable.
+We do not give a complete introduction here, so for those unfamiliar with the NTT transform, this section might not be fully understandable.
+We recommend this paper as a beginner guide for NTT.

 Full NTT transform

-Given a ring \(\mathbb{Z}_q[X]/f(X)\) (assuming that $f$ can be represented as a product of polynomials of degree at most 1 over \(\mathbb{Z}_q\)), there exists an isomorphism (implemented with the NTT) to \(\mathbb{Z}_q^{deg(f)}\).
-The transform is homomorphic, and addition in the NTT representation remains coefficient-wise, however, the multiplication is also coefficient-wise in the NTT transform, reducing the cost of naïve multiplication from \(deg(f)^2\) to \(deg(f)\) operations.
+Given a ring \(\mathbb{Z}_q[X]/f(X)\) (assuming that \(f\) can be represented as a product of polynomials of degree at most 1 over \(\mathbb{Z}_q\)), there exists an isomorphism (implemented with the NTT) to \(\mathbb{Z}_q^{deg(f)}\).
+The transform is homomorphic, and addition in the NTT representation remains coefficient-wise.
+However, the multiplication is also coefficient-wise in NTT representation, reducing the cost of naïve multiplication from \(deg(f)^2\) to \(deg(f)\) operations.

 Instantiation